Blyzi/omni-bench/README.md

 uv run omni run
 ```
 Parameters:
-- `--model`(Optional): The model to be used for the benchmarks.
+- `--model -m`(Optional): The model to be used for the benchmarks.
 This can be a local model or a remote model.
 You can use the CLI to define it if you prefer.
-- `--tasks`(Optional): The list of tasks to run.
+- `--task -t`(Optional): The list of tasks to run.
 You can use the CLI to define them if you prefer.
 - `--slurm`(Optional): Use SLURM for job scheduling.
 This is useful for running benchmarks on a cluster.
 The default is `false`.

 ### Results